LingkongSky/nodebb-robot/README.md

 ````
         start                   start the process by default
         stop                    stop the process by default
-        start -n, --name        start the process by the input name
+        start <name>            start the process by the input name
-        stop -n, --name         stop the process by the input name
+        stop <name>             stop the process by the input name
         -l, --list              list the process
         -h, --help              print the usage
 ````